EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 Then she stuck out her tongue and blew a very loud and wet raspberry at the camera, instantly shattering any mystique that may have accompanied her entrance, before beginning to rifle around the shelves.

-Ghost considered herself something of a grassroots superhero.
+Esper considered herself something of a grassroots superhero.
 Which, dear reader, you have surely noticed is at odds with their current burglarizing of a pharmacy, but you’ll get used to it.

 “Alright, I’m an expensive medication, where do I live?”